BookScouter Review 2023: How to Flip Used Textbooks for Cash

 What Is BookScouter?

-BookScouter is an online platform that compiles buy-back prices from over 30 vendors.
+BookScouter is a free online platform that compiles buy-back prices from over 30 vendors.
 This lets students get more money back because they can choose the site that will pay the most.

 How Does BookScouter Work?

-You can use the website or app to input or scan your book’s ISBN and receive the list of buy-back prices from vendors including Amazon, Bookbyte, and Powell’s.
+You can use BookScouter’s website or app to input or scan your book’s ISBN and receive the list of buy-back prices from vendors including Amazon and Powell’s.
 You select which vendor you’d like to use, accept their offer, and ship the book to them for free using a prepaid shipping label.

 When you receive payment depends on the vendor and the payment method.
 According to the site, most payments are received within one to three days of receiving the book, and PayPal is the fastest way to get your money.
 You can request a mailed check, but that might take up to seven days to receive.